-The Human Resources Advisory Board shall transmit recommendations in writing to the Board of Selectmen within sixty (60) days of receiving a proposed policy or policy amendment for consideration.
-If the Human Resources Advisory Board fails to transmit a recommendation, the Board of Selectmen may adopt the policy amendment.
+The Human Resources Advisory Board shall transmit recommendations in writing to the Select Board within sixty (60) days of receiving a proposed policy or policy amendment for consideration.
+If the Human Resources Advisory Board fails to transmit a recommendation, the Select Board may adopt the policy amendment.